“The Power of Fire” Ceramic Works by Kifumi Kawamura

 Exhibition: June 3 – August 31

-Kawamura continues his family's legacy, working with the historic climbing kilns once used by the renowned artist Rosanjin Kitaoji.
+Continuing a family legacy, Kawamura works with the same historic kilns once used by the renowned artist Rosanjin Kitaoji.
+His artistry reflects a deep respect for both tradition and everyday beauty.

 KIFUMI KAWAMURA